 8th grade Advanced Math

 District 25 partners with District 214 to provide students an aligned Geometry course that mirrors the content, rigor, and expectations of the Geometry offerings in District 214.
 The Geometry course is offered at both South Middle School and Thomas Middle School instructed by one of the eighth grade math teachers.
 The Glencoe text is the same textbook used in District 214 for the Geometry course.
 With the successful completion of Geometry, Students have completed the equivalent of Honors Advanced Geometry.
-This course appears on their District 25 transcript, but does not count as high school credit nor will it be present on their District 214 transcript.
+Students receieve early high school credit upon successful completion of this course.

 Curriculum Resource: Glencoe